SudharsanAi/sudharsanai/README.md

 <!---<p align="left"> <img src="https://komarev.com/ghpvc/?username=sudharsanai&label=Profile%20views&color=0e75b6&style=flat" alt="sudharsanai" /> </p>--->

-<p>Holds a Master of Engineering in Computer Science with a specialization in Big Data Analytics, reflecting a strong foundation in advanced computing and expertise in handling, analyzing, and interpreting complex data sets.Currently pursuing an MBA in Business Analytics to enhance my ability to drive data-informed strategic decisions and gain expertise in data analysis, forecasting, and business intelligence.</p>
+<p>With a Master of Engineering in Computer Science, specialized in Big Data Analytics, and currently pursuing an MBA in Business Analytics, I bring a blend of technical and business skills.
+My experience spans various internships in Android Development, Data Science, Web Development, and Full Stack Development.
+Keen to leverage these skills to solve complex business challenges, I am actively looking for software development roles to contribute to a dynamic team.
+Always open to connecting for opportunities and insightful discussions on the latest trends in technology and business analytics.</p>

 <h2>🎓 Highest Education</h2>
 <h4 align="left">Anna University, Chennai (College of Engineering, Guindy campus) QS Rank India #10<br>
 Master of Engineering, MEng - Computer Science and Engineering (Specialisation in Big Data Analytics)</h4>
+<p></p>Holds a Master of Engineering in Computer Science with a specialization in Big Data Analytics, reflecting a strong foundation in advanced computing and expertise in handling, analyzing, and interpreting complex data sets.</p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=sudharsanai" alt="sudharsanai" /></a> </p>
 - 🔭 I’m currently working on **Full Stack Web Development Internship at NITK**